JaneliaSciComp/JRCLUST/docs/source/parameters/index.rst

 (Formerly ``fft_thresh``)

-Threshold (in MADs of power-frequency product) above which to remove frequency outliers.
+Threshold (in MADs of power-frequency product) above which to remove frequency outliers when :ref:`denoising <denoising>`.
+Frequencies with power-frequency product above this threshold will be zeroed out as noise.

+Setting to 0 disables this notch filtering.
+If you choose to enable, the recommended value is 10.

 **Default** is 0.